 The bitter irony was that, while this model was conceived as a complete replacement for the GAZ-24 line, in reality it – for multiple reasons – quickly became some kind of an “elite” car, even compared to other Volga models, forcing GAZ-24 to stay in production for another decade as the plant’s mainstream car.

-Despite the earth-shattering changes in the automotive landscape of Russia during 1990s and 2000s, GAZ-3102 was still offered – now as the “classic” alternative to the more modern looking Volgas from this era.
+Despite the earth-shattering changes in the automotive landscape of Russia during 1990s and 2000s, GAZ-3102 was still offered, now as the “classic” alternative to the more modern looking Volgas from this era – which was what some people still wanted.
 Starting in 1994, it started to be built on a slightly different platform shared with the mass-produced Volga cars, which required some modifications – such as relocating the fuel tank to behind the rear axle (early 3102’s had a unique rear floor pan that allowed the fuel tank to be mounted behind the backseat to make it less vulnerable in a collision, but that feature was not inherited by the later Volga models because it was unsuitable for a station wagon, and wagons were a very important part of the mainstream Volga model range).

 The initial version (1982-1994) employed a “torch-ignition” engine (2.5 L, 102 hp), that – just like most “lean-burn” engines of 1980s – seemed to be a good idea “on paper”, but never worked “just right” in real life.
 Later on, more conventional 2.5 L ZMZ-402 pushrod engines were installed (until 2005), as well as DOHC, EFI ZMZ-406 (2.3 L), 405 (2.5 L) & Chrysler EDZ (2.4 L).